Moduli spaces of Delzant polytopes and symplectic toric manifolds: Delzant polytopes: basic theory and impossibility of an Oda type classification

-Put differently, if we call \emph{star of $\gamma$ in $\Sigma$} the subfan of $\Sigma$ consisting of cones containing $\gamma$, what the stellar subdivision does is to introduce in $\Sigma$ (the ray generated by) $\gamma$ by centrally subdividing all cones in the star of $\gamma$.
+Differently put, if we call \emph{star of $\gamma$ in $\Sigma$} the subfan of $\Sigma$ consisting of cones containing $\gamma$, what the stellar subdivision does is to introduce in $\Sigma$ (the ray generated by) $\gamma$ by centrally subdividing all cones in the star of $\gamma$.

-In the case of a simplicial fan (which is our main interest here) a more explicit definition of stellar subdivision is possible.
-Let $C=\Cone(\alpha_1,\dots,\alpha_k)$ be the unique minimal cone of $\Sigma$ containing $\gamma$, with $\alpha_1,\dots,\alpha_k$ being ray generators.
-Put differently, $C$ is the cone containing $\gamma$ in its relative interior.
+In the case of a simplicial fan, which is our main interest, a more explicit definition of stellar subdivision is possible.
+Let $C=\Cone\{\alpha_1,\dots,\alpha_k\}$ be the unique minimal cone of $\Sigma$ containing $\gamma$, with $\alpha_1,\dots,\alpha_k$ being ray generators.
+That is, $C$ is the cone containing $\gamma$ in its relative interior.
 Then, every cone containing $\gamma$ is of the form

-for some (perhaps none) generators $\beta_1,\dots,\beta_l$.
+for some, perhaps none, generators $\beta_1,\dots,\beta_l$.
 The stellar subdivision by $\gamma$ removes each such cone $D$ and inserts instead the $k$ cones

 The following properties of stellar subdivisions are easy to prove and left to the reader.